 At Front Edge Publishing, we’ve had many inquiries from both authors—and our regular readers—about whether our books still are shipping.

 Tell people: Keep reading!

-WANT TO AVOID AMAZON?
-Our Front Edge Publishing Bookstore sends your order directly to our printing plants for fulfillment, bypassing Amazon.
+- Our Front Edge Publishing Bookstore sends your order directly to our printing plants for fulfillment, bypassing Amazon.
 Millions of Americans still shop at Barnes & Noble’s website, as well.
 Our books are carried on all of the major online bookstores, so feel free to shop around if Amazon looks slow to you.
-(I wrote about my tour of the vast Lightning Source facility in Tennessee, where some of our books are produced, in this blog post last year.)
+(I wrote about my tour of the vast Lightning Source facility in Tennessee, where some of our books are produced, in a blog post .)

 The COVID-19 Status of Amazon

-Amazon has decided “for the short term” to prioritize household staples, medical supplies and other high-demand products coming into their fulfillment centers so they can quickly receive, restock and ship those products to customers.
+for the short term to prioritize household staples, medical supplies and other high-demand products coming into their fulfillment centers so they can quickly receive, restock and ship those products to customers.
 Products already on their way to their fulfillment centers will be accepted for delivery.
 Customers can continue to buy any in-stock products, and Amazon will continue to deliver them.

 While Amazon will continue taking orders and shipping items, customers ordering items they don’t need immediately have the opportunity to help others by choosing No-Rush Shipping when this shipping option is available.
 Selecting the No-Rush option enables Amazon to consolidate orders and make fewer stops in neighborhoods throughout the week, and most importantly, serve customers with the most critical needs first.

-If you would like to stay on top of Amazon’s news yourself, you can subscribe to their blog at https://blog.aboutamazon.com.
+If you would like to stay on top of Amazon’s news yourself, you can subscribe to their blog at blog.aboutamazon.com.